Mission 28 · Stage 3

 Try it

-• Watch Serial — Random: changes every 1.5 seconds.
+• Watch the screen — a new Random: number shows every 1.5 seconds.

-• Try changing minValue and maxValue in Code lab!
+• Try changing the smallest and biggest numbers in the Code lab!

 Peek at code